 If the platform theme is Theme 6.9, users can also download their certificates from the Course Info widget in the course page (if configured), by pressing Download Copy of Certificate.
 Remember that the Course Info widget is available only for the 6.9 theme.

 Viewing Issued Certificates

-If you’re logged into your LMS as the Superadmin, you’re able to see all of the issued certificates associated to a course or a learning plan.
+If you’re logged into your LMS as the Superadmin, you’re able to see all of the issued certificates associated with a course or a learning plan.
 To do so, access the Admin menu, then choose Certificate Templates option from the Settings section.
 On the main certificates page, find the certificate you want to view, then press the issued certificates icon.

 The system will display a pop-up window, where you can use the dropdown menu to view the issued certificates for a selected course or a learning plan.
-Now, you will see the list of all users enrolled to this course or learning plan.
+Now, you will see the list of all users enrolled in this course or learning plan.
 From the Choose an Action dropdown menu, you can choose whether to issue certificates to the selected users or delete the issues certificates for the selected users.
 Then, press Confirm.